 This time, he made it happen again.
-Nevertheless, the match finished in the fifth and last set, and both players had match balls, which shows how tight the match was.
-Boll, who is already 36 years old, is still more than competitive against European players.
-In fact, in the German league, with only the final remaining, he has a won 12 matches and lost only once, which makes him one of the best players of the season.
+However, the match finished in the fifth and last set, and both players had match balls, which shows how tight it was.
+Boll, who is 36 years old, is still competitive against European players.
+In fact, with only the final remaining in the German league, he has won 12 matches and lost only once, which makes him one of the best players of the season.

-Both players will compete at the 2017 World Championships played in Düsseldorf in less than three weeks, and the draw may offer us the chance to see them again in the same table.
-Moreover, the second leg of the 2016/2017 Champions League might replay this match once more.
-In any case, the bets will be tight and the spectacle, guaranteed.
+Both players will compete at the 2017 World Championships in Düsseldorf in less than three weeks so the draw may offer us the chance to see them again at the same table.
+In addition to that, the second leg of the 2016/2017 Champions League might see a replay of this match.
+In either case, the bets will be tight and the spectacle, guaranteed.

 ∗ Cover photo by: DPA